Do I Have To Write A Will?

 You’ll have to bear in mind your children’s age and any health issues before deciding who to approach to ask to be their guardian – you also need to consider the age and health of a potential guardian.

-Once you have an agreement, you should put a relevant clause in your Will.
+Once you have an agreement, you should contact your solicitor to discuss putting a relevant clause in your Will.

 Bear in mind that if you die without writing a Will and there is no-one else with parental responsibility for your children to take over from you, you are leaving it up to the courts to decide who looks after your children.
 As they may not make the same choices as you, it is essential that you make your wishes clear in your valid Will.